Bobbejak/gis_sis_docker/setup-steps.md

 7	Copy Docker container to PC B
 8	Pull Git on PC B
 9	Start container on PC B and verify functionality

+To start a container and migrate successfully
+From previous site, move:
+1. contrib and custom modules and themes to 'drupal/' folder.
+Place folders of themes and modules in appropriate folders within 'drupal/'.
+2. config/sync files to 'import/config/sync/'
+3. db sql dump file to db_backups.
+4. images and other files to 'drupal/sites/default/files'.
+5. settings.php from startup_files folder to 'drupal/sites/default/'.
+Ensure settings match those in docker-compose.yml.